rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 ### Calculate and visualize reflected rays
 Here comes the final step.
 We now have all information we need to cast rays from the `sun`, detect which ones hit `earth`, and use vector math to cast subsequent rays that are reflected off the `earth` surface with the appropriate orientation.

-We first define a little auxiliary-function that calculates a reflected vector from the incident vector and the normal vector:
+We first define a little 'auxiliary-function' called `calcVecR` that calculates a reflected vector from the incident vector and the normal vector:

 ```
 def calcVecR(vecInc, vecNor):